 Bone growth stimulators, also known as osteogenesis stimulators, are utilized to promote bone healing in spinal fusion through delivery of electrical current to the fusion site.
 Noninvasive devices are worn externally, beginning at any time from the date of surgery until up to 6 months after surgery.

-Primary Cervical or Lumbar Fusion
+Thoracic or Lumbar Fusion

-Noninvasive electrical stimulation of the spine to augment primary lumbar or cervical spinal fusion is considered medically necessary in individuals at high risk for pseudoarthrosis based on ONE or more of the following comorbidities:
+Noninvasive electrical stimulation of the spine to augment primary thoracic or lumbar spinal fusion is considered medically necessary in individuals at high risk for pseudoarthrosis in ANY of the following scenarios: